Inside: The ultimate guide to starting a small homestead! Embrace self-sufficiency and sustainable living with step-by-step tips and insights.

 This post contains affiliate links, see my disclosure policy for more information.

-Homesteading activities typically include growing and preserving food crops, cooking meals from scratch, raising animals, making homemade medicines, personal care products, perhaps even clothing, and an overall goal to “live off the land”.
+Homesteading activities typically include growing and preserving food crops, cooking meals from scratch, raising animals, making homemade medicines, personal care products, perhaps even clothing, and an overall goal to live more self-sufficiently.

 Land Size for Homesteading